Covid-Mutual-Aid/mutual-aid-wiki/lambdas/services/external-data/README.md

 - Geolocate and add incoming items that have no matches to the database

 The code for this is in `helpers.tsx`.
 When a group is edited directly on mutualaid.wiki (after email authentication), the source of this group is changed to `mutualaidwiki`, at which point it is treated as if it was added directly to the platform and ignored in further syncs.

+## Terminology

+Adapters are utilities to create a source and a source is a lambda function that is responsible for pulling from an external dataset and updating the database.
+A `createSource` function is provided that accepts a few parameters (test cases, source id, url) and an array of groups and handles deduping, geolocating, diffing with existing groups and updating the database.
+Several more helper functions exist to make formatting external group data into the shape the database expects a little easier.

 ## Feedback